thesnappingdog/growth-eng-paddle-interview/README.md

 The 'engine' so to speak is the class Compute.
 It takes in a strategy (set of instructions), and decides whether an update is needed, and if so, what the new attribute should be.

 At the beginning we define a list of these strategies.
-Each strategy is looped through Compute, and if needed, the outputted attribute is added to a the attributes object.
+Each strategy is looped through Compute, and if needed, the outputted attribute is added to the attributes object.

 These will be the attributes that are updated.

 You have been asked to add a couple of additional computations to the engine.

+Feel free to use either TypeScript or JavaScript versions.

 # Assignment